 He commands the stage with aristocratic ease … Mr Grosvenor makes you sigh with joy … A temperament rare in yesteryear, let alone now.
 The New York Times

-During his sensational career to date, Benjamin has received Gramophone’s Young Artist of the Year and Instrumental Awards, a Classic Brits Critics’ Award, UK Critics’ Circle Award for Exceptional Young Talent and a Diapason d’Or Jeune Talent Award.
-He has been featured in two BBC television documentaries, BBC Breakfast and The Andrew Marr Show, as well as in CNN’s Human to Hero’ series.
+Grosvenor has received Gramophone’s “Young Artist of the Year”, a Classical Brit Critics’ Award, UK Critics’ Circle Award for Exceptional Young Talent and a Diapason d’Or Jeune Talent Award.
+He has been featured in two BBC television documentaries, BBC Breakfast, Front Row, as well as in CNN’s ‘Human to Hero’ series.
 In 2016, he became the inaugural recipient of The Ronnie and Lawrence Ackman Classical Piano Prize with the New York Philharmonic.

 General management: James Brown Management

-2020-21 Season - Not to be altered without permission.
+2022-23 Season - Not to be altered without permission.
 Please contact VJAM for HD pictures

 Photo credit © Andrej Grilc

-For his Chopin piano concertos (Decca) with the Royal Scottish National Orchestra under Elim Chan’s direction.
+CD “Chopin piano concertos” (Decca) with the Royal Scottish National Orchestra and Elim Chan.